Measurement demonstration component provided by Corpus Christi Army Depot (CCAD)

-There is a need for a reliable and robust additive manufacturing (AM) repair technology for military aircraft related components manufactured from Ti-6Al-4V.
+There is a need for a reliable and robust additive manufacturing (AM) repair method for military aircraft related components manufactured from Ti-6Al-4V.
 Depending on the component, conventional repair methods may not always be feasible or reliable.
-As a result, interest in laser powder directed energy deposition (LPDED) to solve this problem has grown.
+As a result, interest in Laser Powder Directed Energy Deposition (LPDED) to solve this problem has grown.
 LPDED is a maturing technology, however, lacking specifications, best practices, procedures, and process controls.

-The goal of this project is to facilitate the adoption of AM for flight-worthy repairs by restoring the Ti-6Al-4V component function without compromising structural integrity.
-Restoration of the component function may be achieved by the development of an LPDED repair methodology that would be cost-effective and could consistently be applied to a wide range of applications.
-The project also includes the coordinated integration of available LPDED development efforts into a centralized directed energy database (DEDatabase).
+The goal of this project was to facilitate the adoption of AM for flight-worthy repairs by restoring the Ti-6Al-4V component function without compromising structural integrity.
+Restoration of the component function was achieved by the development of an LPDED repair methodology that could be cost-effective and consistently applied to a range of applications.
+The project also included the coordinated integration of available, past and ongoing, LPDED development efforts into a centralized directed energy database (DEDatabase).

-This project consists of four phases to develop LPDED for certifiable component maintenance:
+This project consisted of four phases to develop LPDED for certifiable component repair and maintenance:

-- Formation Phase – Establish a DEDatabase structure and perform a gap analysis based on prior investigations along with Air Force repair requirements.
+- Formation Phase – Established a DEDatabase structure and performed a gap analysis based on prior investigations, along with Air Force repair requirements.

-- Development Phase – Demonstrate and refine all appropriate repair capabilities down-selected from candidate technologies.
+- Development Phase – Demonstrated and refined all appropriate repair capabilities down-selected from candidate technologies.

-- Testing Phase – Design and execute a metallographic and mechanical testing program to generate design data for generic DOD repair configurations utilizing the down-selected capabilities.
+- Testing Phase – Designed and executed a metallographic and mechanical testing program to generate design data for generic U.S. Department of Defense (DoD) repair configurations utilizing the down-selected capabilities.

-- Documentation and Deployment Phase – Populate the DEDatabase with accumulated process data and results, and summarize the LPDED repair process best practices for distribution to America Makes stakeholders.
+- Documentation and Deployment Phase – Populated the DEDatabase with accumulated process data and results, and summarized the LPDED repair process best practices for distribution to America Makes stakeholders.